HR-1-1/Shakti-Embedded-Programming/README.md

 # Embedded Application Development in Shakti Microprocessor
 Bare Metal Programming with Shakti Microprocessor!
 This was part of a Workshop conducted by IITM and NIELIT in joint to familiarize India's first swadeshi SoC - SHAKTI.
-A Remote lab was set-up where we had a view of the hardware and could program it remotely.
+A Remote lab was set-up where we had real-time view of the hardware and could program it remotely.
 It looked something like this
 ![RemoteLab](/Misc/RemoteLab.png "Remote Lab Set-up") Target Hardware : Pinaka Processor in ARTEX - 35T FPGA Board.
 ***